 Doesn’t Bed Rest Prevent Miscarriages?

-Unfortunately not, bed rest actually increases the chance of blood clots due to the lack of movement.
+Unfortunately, not.
+Bed rest actually increases the chance of blood clots due to the lack of movement.

 The good news (if any news on miscarriages is good news) on miscarriages is that only 5% of women will have two or more miscarriages.

-Working out the Chance of Miscarriage
+Working Out The Chance Of Miscarriage

 Like much of the medical world, science has progressed a long way, but doctors still don’t understand exactly why someone miscarries in most cases.
-I hope you aren’t reading this because you have miscarried, if you have we send you lots of love and hugs xx
+I hope you aren’t reading this because you have miscarried.
+If you have, we send you lots of love and hugs xx